Palette APIs

 HTTP CodeDescription

-200For a successful response.
+200Request succeeded.
 The response payload will vary depending upon the API.
 Refer to the respective API response schema.

 204Response without any content for a successful operation.
 These operations include update, delete and the other actions on the resource.